 If you are applying abroad, suitable categories of witness are listed on the application form.
-The witness should enter their daytime contact number on the application form as this may need to be verified by the Passport Office/Mission.
+The witness should enter their daytime contact number on the application form as this may need to be verified by the Passport Office or Mission.

 When applying in person at a Passport Office the fees are:

 If you use An Post's Passport Express service, which guarantees that you will get your passport within 10 working days, there will be an additional charge of €9 per application.
 An Post also offers a 'Family Application' option whereby up to 4 passport applications for a family may be enclosed in one envelope.
 The additional charge for a Family Application is €15.50.
-The additional charge includes postage to/from the Passport Office.
+The additional charge includes postage to and from the Passport Service.
 The Passport Express service through UK Post Office branches in Northern Ireland (pdf) costs £6.

-It is not possible to apply for an Irish passport online.
-It is also not currently possible to download the application form.
+It is not possible to apply to renew an Irish passport online.
+It is also not currently possible to download the application form you need to complete.
 If you are living in Ireland you can apply using Passport Express or in person at a Passport Office.
-If you are living abroad you can apply using ordinary/registered post or in person to your nearest Irish embassy or consulate.
+If you are living abroad you can apply using ordinary or registered post or in person to your nearest Irish embassy or consulate.

 If you are an Irish citizen living in the State, you should fill out form APS 1.
 You will find these forms at Garda stations and at any Post Office that displays the "Service Plus" logo.

-If you are an Irish citizen living in Northern Ireland or outside Ireland and you are applying for an Irish passport, you should fill out form APS 2.
+If you are an Irish citizen living in Northern Ireland or outside Ireland you should fill out form APS 2.
 You can get the application form from the Irish embassy or consulate in the country where you live (or the closest embassy or consulate).
 The Passport Express service including forms is available through certain UK Post Office branches in Northern Ireland (pdf).

-If you want to change the name on your passport to your married name include your civil marriage certificate.
+If you want to change the name on your passport to your married or civil partnership name you must submit your civil marriage certificate or civil partnership certificate.

-Applicants are encouraged to use the Passport Express service operated by An Post and through Northern Ireland post offices.
 Applying through the Passport Express service ensures that properly completed applications will be processed in 10 working days.
 This period may be extended at certain times of the year due to increased application numbers.
-Check the Passport Office website for current processing time information.
+Check the Passport Service website for current processing time information.

 In cases of genuine emergency, the duty officer at the Department of Foreign Affairs and Trade can issue an emergency passport of limited validity.
 Examples of such emergencies are: